-By calibrating the model we assign numerical values to the models parameters that characterize the stochastic disturbances, preferences and technology to make it roughly consistent with some empirical regularities that reflect the structure of the Croatian economy.
-This requires construction and reorganization of the data set for Croatian economy in a way that makes it consistent with our model economy.
-Furthermore, if the parameter value can not be pinned down from the constructed data, we adopt its value from the existing literature or to match the data as best as possible.
+In calibrating the model, we assign numerical values to the model's parameters that characterize the stochastic disturbances, preferences and technology to make it roughly consistent with some empirical regularities that reflect the structure of the Croatian economy.
+This requires construction and reorganization of the data set for the Croatian economy in a way that makes it consistent with our model economy.
+Furthermore, if the parameter value cannot be pinned down from the constructed data, we adopt its value from the existing literature or match the data as best as possible.

-In our model economy most of the parameters are pined down from the steady state conditions.
-It what follows we will divide the set of the parameters for calibration into four major groups: preference, technology, financial and foreign sector parameters.
+In our model economy, most of the parameters are pinned down from the steady state conditions.
+In what follows, we will divide the set of parameters for calibration into four major groups: the preference, technology, financial and foreign sector parameters.

-Preference parameters
+Preference Parameters

-There are eleven parameters related to households that need to be calibrated: discount factor, β , coefficient of relative risk aversion, σ , the inverse of Frish elasticity (labor supply elasticity), η , share of consumption financed by household's loans, κ^h , steady state consumption, c{ss} , steady state of prices, p{ss}^p and p{ss}^q , elasticity parameter of loans with respect to consumption, φ^h , habit importance parameter, χ , the share of domestically produced good in the composite index, ω , and the elasticity of substitution, ε .
+There are eleven parameters related to households that need to be calibrated: the discount factor, β , coefficient of relative risk aversion, σ , the inverse of Frisch elasticity (labor supply elasticity), η , share of consumption financed by household's loans, κ^h , steady state consumption, c{ss} , steady state of prices, p{ss}^p and p{ss}^q , elasticity parameter of loans with respect to consumption, φ^h , the habit importance parameter, χ , the share of domestically produced good in the composite index, ω , and the elasticity of substitution, ε .
 The last three parameters are assumed to be equal among imported and domestically produced goods.
 Furthermore, only β , κ^h , ω and ε , c{ss} , p{ss}^p and p{ss}^q can be pinned down from the steady state of the model by imposing real world restriction.
 Values for other parameters are either based on the values of corresponding parameters in the literature or were estimated.

 The discount rate, β , was pinned down from the steady state version of the Euler equation, (14).
-Weighted average nominal interest rate on kuna and foreign deposits of households (all durations, with the weight on kuna interest rates equal to 0.14^{29}), i_t^d , from the Croatian data is annually $3.99\%^{30}$, and the assumed annual steady state inflation of 0%, assumed also to be equal to the foreign inflation, so that such that on the quarterly basis we have $\pi{ss} = \pi{ss}^{pmf} = 1,000$ This results in β equal to 0.9913.
+The weighted average nominal interest rate on kuna and foreign deposits of households (all durations, with the weight on kuna interest rates equal to 0.1430), i_t^d , from the Croatian data is 3.99% annually,31 and the assumed annual steady state inflation of 0% is also assumed to be equal to foreign inflation, so that on a quarterly basis we have $\pi{ss} = \pi{ss}^{pmf} = 1,000$ This results in β equal to 0.9913.